What is a Treatment Co-ordinator?

-I have a lot of help with the treatment co-ordinator role, from Jillian our practice manager and Dr Halley.
+I have a lot of help with the treatment co-ordinator role, from Jillian our treatment co-ordinator manager and Dr Halley.
 They pioneered the treatment co-ordinator role in the UK and I am constantly picking their brains for answers or help.

-I also apply some of the knowledge and experience I have gained in the short time in doing the role, just through patient experience.
+I also apply some of the knowledge and experience I have gained over the years in doing the role, just through patient experience.

 How do your patients benefit by coming to see you?

 People often have questions (big or small), and I’m there when a dentist might not be, to answer them .
 I generally know the answers but if I don’t, I find out for them!